 How to Make Baby Laugh for the First Time (10 Foolproof Tricks)

-Most babies have specific ticklish zones that trigger laughter.
+Most babies have ticklish spaces that lead to laughter.

 • Under the chin